hulyak/react-tutorial/docs/doc3.md

 For the second argument, we can use `useEffect` in three different ways:

-## useEffect without Dependency Array
+## useEffect without a Dependency Array

 It renders every time our app renders and at initial render.